-A phone call introduced me to light-based therapies that could help people living in chronic pain.
-They endured a kind of pain that most people accepted as their fate, believing there to be no solutions available.
+A phone call introduced me to light-based therapies that could help people with chronic pain unresponsive to previous attempts.
+They endured a kind of pain that most accepted as their fate, believing there to be no solutions available.

-As I learned more about light-based therapies, I felt a responsibility to improve upon these non-invasive therapies.
+As I learned more about light-based therapies, I felt compelled by a sense of compassion and responsibility to improve upon these non-invasive therapies.
 I wanted to relieve pain and impairments endured by my friends and neighbors.

 Inspiration struck with the invention of PhotoMed's therapy.

-Testing revealed that our new therapy could improve impaired sensory and motor functions in addition to relieving intractable pain.
-PhotoMed’s team and I developed tools that record electronic sensors while our therapy prompts the return toward normal functions.
+Testing revealed that our new non-invasive therapy could improve impaired sensory and motor functions in addition to relieving intractable pain.
+PhotoMed’s team and I invented tools to record electronic sensors in real-time while our therapy achieves success, or not.
 Now, 18-years of recorded data invite and can help answer new questions.

-Today, PhotoMed's light-based tools include the Vari-Chrome™ Pro and the Rapid Discovery System™.
+Today, PhotoMed's multi-spectral light-based tools include the Vari-Chrome® Pro and the Rapid Discovery System™.

 My family and I funded PhotoMed Technologies, clinics, and studies to make its therapy more effective and efficient.
 We are proud of the discoveries made by welcoming people with pain and impairments that we did not expect to improve.
 Many did!
 Their gratitude kept us funding after setbacks that almost made us quit.

 PhotoMed’s studies in rural Colorado and Massachusetts revealed extra challenges for people who live far from larger cities.
-My personal mission expanded to finding ways to serve them.
+Our mission expanded to finding ways to serve them, too.

 We teamed up with the L.C. and Lillie Haven of Hope 501c(3) organization to meet our mutual goals.
-The Haven of Hope created a project, called the Lending Library Project aimed to lend light-based tools to practitioners at no charge.
-The practitioner can then serve the people in their communities.
+The Haven of Hope created a project, called the Lending Library Project aimed to lend light-based tools to practitioners in rural and remote areas at no charge.
+The practitioners can then serve the people in their communities.

 Founder, PhotoMed Technologies, Inc.